 - intimidation and defamation of those outsiders who have disclosed or monitored the NFL’s illegal activity,30

-- preplanned hit-jobs on disfavored members which sought to harm those targeted members in a context and to a degree beyond that of mere employment; essentially seeking to in-advance, maliciously/vengefully/publicly destroy their chosen livelihood, family, and life, and not simply ‘terminate them for cause’ (such as the case of NFL-officiating and Roger Goodell critic Jon Gruden in 2021),31 32
+- preplanned hit-jobs on disfavored members which sought to harm those targeted members to the maximum extent possible, in a context and to a degree beyond that of mere employment; essentially seeking to in-advance, maliciously/vengefully/publicly destroy their chosen livelihood, family, and life, and not simply ‘terminate them for cause’ (such as the case of NFL-officiating and Roger Goodell critic Jon Gruden in 2021),31 32 33

-- constraint of trade (trust activity) in player contracts/draft selection/marketability,33
+- constraint of trade (trust activity) in player contracts/draft selection/marketability,35

-- constraint of trade (trust racketeering) for the sole intent of an implicit threat, and harm to coaches’, sportswriters’, and players’ careers (see Arguments #3 and 4 above),34
+- constraint of trade (trust racketeering) for the sole intent of an implicit threat, and harm to coaches’, sportswriters’, and players’ careers (see Arguments #3 and 4 above),36

-- constraint of trade (trust activity)/business tampering against a franchise,36
+- constraint of trade (trust activity)/business tampering/biased officiating against a franchise,38

-- the revenue gained through under-the-table and malicious manipulation of the success of specific football teams/games/seasons,40 and finally
+- the revenue gained through under-the-table and malicious manipulation of the success of specific football teams/games/seasons,43

 Three years is a business quality control issue.

 The NFL argued in Mayer v.
-Belichick, 2010 in essence, that since it cannot guarantee that players, coaches, stadiums, or officials will not cheat, therefore it cannot guarantee the paying spectator a ‘fair’ game – but rather merely, ‘entertainment’.45
+Belichick, 2010 in essence, that since it cannot guarantee that players, coaches, stadiums, or officials will not possess a bias, therefore it cannot guarantee the paying spectator a ‘fair game’ – but rather merely, ‘entertainment’.48

+There are two legal principles here at play, not simply one.
 There exists no legal permissive which allows the NFL to therefore regard itself as bearing defacto license to also cheat as it may see fit.
 In other words, the NFL has asserted successfully here in Mayer v.
 Belichick, that it cannot be held to account legally, for things which are not under its control.
-Therefore, entertainment.
+No ‘fair game’, therefore ‘a game’ is entertainment, therefore finding in favor of the defendant.
 This is sound.

-However, the NFL cannot also claim that 6 decades of demonstrated intent to harm business partners is ‘a form of entertainment’.
+The NFL cannot also claim that seven decades of demonstrated intent to harm business partners and customers is also a consequence of ‘entertainment’, nor that it is congruent in context with a ‘fair game’ principle.
 The NFL had plenty of time to detect, measure, plan for, and take actions surrounding this harm, which was under its full and sole control.
-It was notified repeatedly of this shortfall and harm by the Raider organization itself.46
+It was notified repeatedly of this shortfall and harm by the Raider organization itself.49

-Did the NFL also not pay its vendors during these decades as well, and claim that it was exempt from contractual debt because it was merely a form of entertainment?
+Did the NFL also decide to not pay its vendors or employees during these decades as well, and claim that it was exempt from contractual debt because it could not guarantee a ‘fair game’?
+The same protection afforded vendors and employees, is also afforded customers in terms of the product they are intentionally delivered in a defective state.
+There is no legal permissive which allows a company to abuse its customers at will.

 Let us change now the context of deliberation, to those things which are under the control, and sole control, of the NFL as a business, and not merely a form of entertainment.
-It is contract fraud to bill specific targeted customers47 who are being misled in a purchase of a product which is touted to be one thing, but is surreptitiously planned in advance to be delivered intentionally defective.
+It is contract fraud to bill specific targeted customers50 who are being misled in a purchase of a product which is touted to be one thing, but is surreptitiously planned in advance to be delivered intentionally defective.
+Not something outside the NFL’s control at all.
 Harmfully defective to only, and consistently only, those specific customers’ and businesses’ detriment – by means of a contract failure undertaken solely on the part of the NFL.
 Contracts, business, and their incumbent span-of-control, do not constitute a form of entertainment.
 They have teeth.
 They bite.
 This is an uncompromised legal principle inside of entertainment.
 Otherwise no one could successfully contract a cinematic or Broadway production legally.

 I personally paid $29,000 to NFL Sunday Ticket and DirectTV over the last two decades of viewing NFL games, being misled by the false NFL claim that I was enjoining sporting league events wherein my preferred (or wagered) team, the Raiders, had a chance of success through skill, draft selection, talent, coaching, and ball bounces.
 I was not disclosed the NFL organization’s conspiracy to disadvantage the Raiders, when I entered into this agreement.